Blood Clot Injury Attorneys in Denver

 - Venous thromboembolism (VTE): A clot that forms in a vein.
 Though they take longer to form, venous clots may lead to pulmonary embolism and other dangerous conditions.
 The symptoms vary depending on where the clot is formed, but include shortness of breath (SOB), lightheadedness, chest pain, vomiting blood, swelling, pain, and tenderness.
 If a clot travels to the brain, causing an ischemic stroke, the patient often gets a sudden severe headache, has difficulty communicating, and has visual disruptions.

 - Deep-vein thrombosis (DVT): Though DVT usually forms within the legs or pelvis, it can form in any of the deep veins of the body: in the arms, abdomen, lungs, or brain.
 DVTs and pulmonary embolisms are the most common blood clots seen in hospitals.

 - Pulmonary embolism (PE): When a clot forms in the lungs or travels to block a blood vessel in the lungs.
-Nearly 25% of pulmonary embolisms are fatal, and if the patient does survive, he or she will be at elevated risk of another PE.
+Nearly 25% of pulmonary embolisms are fatal.
+Even if the patient does survive, they will now be at an elevated risk for developing another PE.

 Generally, thromboembolisms take a few days to weeks to develop and travel, and there are known risks associated with their formation.

 The greatest risk of blood clots is that a clot can make its way to your heart, brain, or even lungs.
 A blood clot that is attached to the side of one of your blood vessels does not pose much of a threat, but when the clot comes free and begins to travel around the body, it can cause extreme damage.